Automan: Synopsis

-Automan (the "Automatic Man") follows the adventures of a police officer and computer programmer named Walter Nebicher (Desi Arnaz Jr.), who has created an artificially intelligent crime fighting program that generated a hologram (Chuck Wagner) able to leave the computer world at night and fight crime.
+Automan (the "Automatic Man") follows the adventures of a police officer and computer programmer named Walter Nebicher (Desi Arnaz Jr.), who has created an artificially intelligent crimefighting computer program that generates a hologram (played by Chuck Wagner) able to leave the computer world at night and fight crime.

-While in the real world, Automan posed as a government agent by the name of "Otto J. Mann."
-This was a secret to all except Walter's close associate, Roxanne Caldwell (Heather McNair).
+While in the tangible world, Automan poses as Walter's friend, government agent Otto J. Mann.
+This is a secret to all except Walter's close associate Roxanne Caldwell (Heather McNair).
+Meanwhile, in the computer world" from which Automan originates, where he has met such luminaries as Donkey Kong.

-Nebicher could merge with Automan to become one being, sharing consciousness and skills, while retaining Automan's invulnerability.
+Nebicher can merge with Automan to become one being, sharing consciousness and skills, while retaining Automan's invulnerability.

-Cursor was his sidekick, a floating, shifting polyhedron which could "draw" and generate physical objects as needed.
-The most common forms taken were a car (the Auto Car), an airplane, and a helicopter, all of which could defy the laws of physics.
+Automan's sidekick is Cursor, a floating, shifting polyhedron which can "draw" and generate physical objects as needed.
+The most common forms taken are an automobile (the Autocar), an airplane, and a helicopter (the Autochopper), all of which can defy the laws of physics.

-The show also starred Robert Lansing as Lieutenant Jack Curtis and Gerald S. O'Loughlin as Captain of Detectives E. G. Boyd, both Walter's superiors.
-Both believed Automan was a friend of Walter from the FBI.
-Captain Boyd, a technophobe who had no use for computers, often held up Lieutenant Curtis as the kind of cop he was convinced was the ideal for police – an ideal to which he believed Walter could never rise.
+The show also stars Robert Lansing as Lieutenant Jack Curtis and Gerald S. O'Loughlin as Captain of Detectives E. G. Boyd, both Walter's superiors.
+Both believe Automan is a friend of Walter from the FBI.
+Captain Boyd, a technophobe who had no use for computers, often holds up Lieutenant Curtis as the kind of cop he was convinced was the ideal for police – an ideal to which he believes Walter could never rise.